Kowloon Motor Bus: History

 By December 1941, KMB had 140 single-deckers operating on 17 routes.
 As only a handful of buses survived World War II, some lorries were temporarily converted into buses.
-By the late 1940s, KMB ridership increased with the huge influx of immigration from Mainland China.
+By the late 1940s, KMB ridership increased with the huge influx of immigrants from Mainland China.
 In 1949, KMB bought 20 Daimler double-deckers from England, becoming the first operator of double-deckers in Hong Kong.

 Following the opening of the Cross-Harbour Tunnel in 1972, KMB operated a number of cross-harbour routes jointly with China Motor Bus, the sole bus operator on Hong Kong Island.
-This marked the first time KMB buses running on the island.
+This marked the first time KMB buses ran on the island.
 In the same year, KMB began experimenting with buses operating without a fare collector.
 All passengers would board from the front door and pay the fare by putting money into the collection box next to the driver.

-In 1996, KMB launched an advertising campaign to promote modern image.
-It is the first bus company advertising in Hong Kong.
+In 1996, KMB launched an advertising campaign to promote a modern image.
+It was the first bus company to display advertisements in Hong Kong.

 On 1 June 1997, KMB formed a subsidiary, Long Win Bus, to provide service on the Lantau Link to the new Hong Kong International Airport and Tung Chung.
 In 1998, KMB extended its business into mainland China with a co-operative joint venture, Dalian Hong Kong Macau Company.
-In 1999, due to the abuse of the free fare imposed on KCR East Rail feeder routes (K12 - K18) as non-franchised buses, the KCR signed a contract with KMB which stated that these routes are operated de facto by the KMB as franchised bus routes while all profits goes to the KCR corportation; This contract is still in effect after the KCR-MTR merger.
+In 1999, due to the abuse of the free fare imposed on KCR East Rail feeder routes (K12 - K18) as non-franchised buses, KCR signed a contract with KMB which stated that these routes would be operated de facto by the KMB as franchised bus routes, while all profit would go to the KCR corporation.
+This contract is still in effect after the KCR-MTR merger.

 In July 2007, KMB commenced operating a 10-year franchise, that has since been renewed until June 2027.
+In April 2023, KMB celebrated its 90th anniversary.